microsoft/cordova-samples/sap-custom-fiori-client/README.md

 3. Update the path in this file to point to your SAP KapselSDK plugins folder (Ex: "C:\\SAP\\KapselSDK\\plugins").
 4. You may now add plugins from the "plugins" folder of the Kapsel SDK using the "Custom" tab in the config.xml designer.
 API documentation can be found [on SAP's website](http://go.microsoft.com/fwlink/?LinkID=691664).

+## FAQ

+**Q: The build failed with "cmd: Command failed with exit code 2" in VS. What is wrong?** <br />
+A: Look through the contents of the Output window.
+You are likely encountering one of the issues below.

+**Q: The build failed and the Output window or terminal output mentions "> Could not resolve all dependencies for configuration ':_armv7DebugCompile'" or a similar error.
+What is wrong?"** <br />
+A: This generally means you do not have Android Support Repository, Android Support Library, Google Play services, or Google Repository under extras installed via the Android SDK Manager.
+Be sure they're installed as described above.

+**Q: The build failed and the Output window or terminal output mentions "Could not start java virtual machine" or an "Out of memory" error.
+How do I fix this?** <br />
+A: Set a _JAVA_OPTIONS environment variable to -Xmx1024M and restart VS or your Terminal / Command Line Tool.

+**Q: The build fails with a "Your JAVA_HOME is invalid error" in the Output window after updating Tools > Options > Tools for Apache Cordova > Environment Variable Overrides in VS. How do I fix this?** <br />
+A: Try and click "Reset to Default" button in Environment Variable Overrides.
+This is a known issue with Tools for Apache Cordova Update 4 that will be resolved in a future update.

 ## Known Issues
-- Custom Fiori Clients make use of quite a few custom Cordova plugins, so you will want to be sure to pick an Android or iOS device or emulator / simulator target when debugging your app.
-Ripple will not be able to simulate the app.
+- Ripple cannot be used to simulate a Custom Fiori Client.
+Custom Fiori Clients make use of quite a few custom Cordova plugins, so you will want to be sure to pick an Android or iOS device or emulator / simulator target when debugging your app.
 - SAP recommends Cordova 5.2.0 for use with the Kapsel SDK in Mobile SDK 3.0 SP10 and as a result this sample uses 5.2.0 as well.
 However, there are some known issues with 5.2.0 to be aware of:
-	- Cordova 5.2.0 only works with Node.js 0.12.x and below.
+	- Cordova 5.2.0 only works with [Node.js 0.12.7](https://nodejs.org/download/release/v0.12.7/) and below.
 There are known issues with both Node.js 4.x.x for iOS and with Node.js 5.0.0+ for all platforms.
 See [known issues for more details](http://go.microsoft.com/fwlink/?LinkID=618471).
 	- Cordova 5.3.3 and below have known incompatibilities with Xcode 7 that can be resolved with some workarounds.
 Some workarounds are applied in this sample, but [see known issues for more details](http://go.microsoft.com/fwlink/?LinkID=691679).
 - Windows and Windows Phone 8.0 are not supported by the Custom Fiori Client creation script today